garth-c/python_forecasting/README.md

 plt.show(block = True)
 ```

 A plot of the losses is below.
-As can be seen from this plot, the loss metric significantly flattens out after 4 epoch and the val loss metric is still climbing.
-This indicates....
+As can be seen from this plot, the loss metric significantly flattens out after 4 epoch and the validation loss metric is still climbing.
+This indicates the model may be overfitting or the model could use more tuning.

 ![model_losses](https://github.com/garth-c/python_forecasting/assets/138831938/c214496e-217b-440c-9eae-d56c006fb1db)